j-h-scheufen/regen-league/README.md

 ## Requirements

+### General notes on using Supabase
+The app makes use of a lot of stored functions to select data and sometimes to store it.
+If a table being queried uses RLS and there is no rule corresponding rule, the function just returns an empty result and no error.
+Using the JS API to query a table correctly returns an error.
+This is mentioned here as a warning when working with Supabase.
+The current behavior is considered a bug!

 ### Generating types for Supabase
 In order for the code to work, the types need to be exported from the Supabase tables